siriobalmelli/notagit/README.md

 $ sudo gsb.sh auth ls "some_idea.*potter"
 some_idea  potter
 $
 $ echo "gsb matches with RegEx, NOT globbing.
-A simple '*' won't work:"
-"gsb matches with RegEx, NOT globbing.
-A simple '*' won't work:"
+A simple '*' won't work" "gsb matches with RegEx, NOT globbing.
+A simple '*' won't work"
 $
 $ sudo gsb.sh auth ls "some_idea*potter"
 $